mia-platform/custom-plugin-lib/README.md

 - The library exports a function, `customService`, that expects an async function to initialize and configure the `service`.
 Optionally can take a schema of the required environment variables (you can find the reference [here][fastify-env]).
 - `service` is a [Fastify instance](https://www.fastify.io/docs/latest/Server/), upon which, you can call `addRawCustomPlugin` method that allows you to add your route.
 You can use  *service* to register any Fastify plugin, see [here][fastify-ecosystem] for a list of currently available plugins.

-- `addRawCustomPlugin` is a function that requires the HTTP method, the path of the route and an handler.
+- `addRawCustomPlugin` is a function that requires the HTTP method, the path of the route and a handler.
 The handler can also be an [async function](https://www.fastify.io/docs/latest/Routes/#async-await).
 Optionally you can indicate the JSONSchemas to validate the querystring, the parameters, the payload and the response.

 To get more info about Custom Services can you look at the [related section](./docs/CustomService.md).

+## Environment Variables configuration
+To works correctly, this library needs some specific environment variables:

+* `USERID_HEADER_KEY`
+* `USER_PROPERTIES_HEADER_KEY`
+* `GROUPS_HEADER_KEY`
+* `CLIENTTYPE_HEADER_KEY`
+* `BACKOFFICE_HEADER_KEY`
+* `MICROSERVICE_GATEWAY_SERVICE_NAME`

+If you create the service from the Platform, they are already defined.
+To change them you have to [do from DevOps console](https://docs.mia-platform.eu/development_suite/api-console/api-design/services#environment-variable-configuration).
+In local mode you have to define the variables yourself.

+Other variables can be specified by setting your envSchema when calling the plugin.

 ## Examples
 Please see also a more [advanced example](examples/advanced/index.js) to see how to require